Annual Events 2023

 The Bovey Tracey Jack-in-the-Green goes out with Grimspound Border Morris.
 He can often be seen greeting the Mayday dawn up on Haytor and then afterwards putting in an appearance in Bovey Tracey at the Green Man festival dependent on which day May 1st falls.

-Highworth Jack-in-the-Green – Saturday 4th May – CONFIRMED
+Highworth Jack-in-the-Green – Saturdsy 4th May – CONFIRMED

 Highworth in Wiltshire celebrated it’s 800th anniversary in 2006 with a Jack-in-the-Green and the Jack is now an annual tradition as part of the May Market.
 The Highworth Jack-in-the-Green parades each year through the streets of Highworth with the Bang to Rites Drummers.

-Dead Horse Morris have a Jack-in-the-Green clad entirely in Ivy who takes part in the Dawn Rising celebrations on Beacon Hill, Whitstable at 5am on May 1st.
-The Dead Horse Morris Jack-in-the-Green also usually puts in an appearance at the Whitstable May Day Parade.
+Dead Horse Morris have a Jack-in-the-Green clad entirely in Ivy who takes part in the Dawn Rising celebrations on Beacon Hill, Tankerton, Whitstable at 5am on May 1st.
+The Dead Horse Morris Jack-in-the-Green also usually puts in an appearance at the Whitstable May Day Parade (Monday 6th May) and may even be at the Rochester Sweeps Festival on 4th – 5th May this year.

 New Esperance Morris have paraded the Islington Milkmaid’s Garland through Islington every May Day since 1981 when it was first revived with the help of Dave Lobb’s research and inspiration.
 The Milkmaids Garlands date back to the 17th Century and were the precursor to The Traditional Jack in the Green.
 The Islington Milk Maid’s Garland is about five feet tall, and needs two people to carry it.
 New Esperance also take the Islington Milk Maid’s Garland to Hastings for the Traditional Jack in the Green Bank Holiday each year.

-Lantern Pike Jack in the Green – Monday May 1st – NOT GOING OUT THIS YEAR
+Lantern Pike Jack in the Green – TBC

 A Jack in the Green danced at the top of Lantern Pike in the Royal Forest of the Peak in Derbyshire for the first time on May 1st 2022.
 They were also joined by a masked deer dancer to welcome back the wild – and to sing in the summer and by some of Shovel Dance Collective who led the singing and dancing – and were echoed by a pair of cuckoo’s.

-They left Jack on the top of the Pike for a couple of days, to be found and inhabited, before he was dismantled and returned to the woods to be built afresh in 2023.
+They left Jack on the top of the Pike for a couple of days, to be found and inhabited, before he was dismantled and returned to the woods.
+Jack did not appear in 2023.

 May Day 2022 in Stratford-upon-Avon saw the revival of a tradition last seen in Stratford in c.1870.
 Shakespeare Morris paraded around the town in the morning with their Jack in the Green.

-Boss Morris Jack in the Green – Monday 1st May – Rodborough Common – CONFIRMED
+Boss Morris Jack in the Green – Wednesday 1st May – TBC

 The Boss Morris Jacky in the Green usually greets the dawn each Mayday accompanied by Morris Dancers.
 Boss Morris Jack in the Green is actually a Jacky in the Green.
 She was created in April 2017 and first appeared on Painswick Beacon at dawn on May Dawn 2017 at an annual hop hosted by Gloucestershire Morris Men with Boss Morris, Stroud Ladies Morris & Miserden Morris attending.
 She is entirely formed from recycled materials.
 The Boss Morris Jacky is not slain at the end of the day but instead the Spirit of Summer in the form of petals can be seen emanating from her.
 Jacky lives at an eco-housing community while she is sleeping throughout the rest of the year.